swetha1194/CSC517_Project1/OODD_1/README.md

 * The model is tested for CRUD operations

 ###Test Cases
+* Any admin should be able to create a room
+* Admin should not be permitted to create a room without room ID
+* Admin should be able to save a new room to the database
+* Admin should be able to update a room
+* Admin cannot create rooms with duplicate room IDs
+* Admin should be able to delete a room

 ## Extra Credits Functionality
 * Admin can reserve more than one room for a member at same point of time